 What does a stroke feel like?

-Stroke is the fifth top cause of death and a leading cause of disability in the United States, according to the American Stroke Association.
+Stroke is the fourth top cause of death and a leading cause of disability in the U.S., according to the American Stroke Association.
+Given its prevalence, you may wonder what it feels like to have a stroke so you can identify it as early as possible.

 Strokes occur when a blood vessel that carries oxygen and nutrients to the brain is blocked by a clot or ruptures.
 But a stroke’s symptoms aren’t associated with pain, which may cause you to disregard the symptoms as something serious.
 A characteristic that all stroke symptoms have is that they begin suddenly and are severe.

-“Timely recognition of a stroke is important to allow for possible interventions,” says Megan Heppe, a nurse practitioner at Aurora St. Luke’s Medical Center.
+“Timely recognition of a stroke is important to allow for possible interventions,” says Megan Heppe, a critical care nurse practitioner at Aurora Health Care.
 “Early detection and quickly getting to the hospital is important.
-We have a saying that ‘time is brain,’ which means human nervous tissue is rapidly lost as the stroke progresses.”
+We have a saying that ‘time is brain,’ which means nervous system tissue is rapidly lost as the stroke progresses.”

 • Problems with speech or comprehension